-Deb Pines is the author of an 11-book whodunit mystery series, a top seller in the Chautauqua Institution in western New York where it is set.
+Deb Pines is the author of an 11-book whodunit mystery series, a top seller in the Chautauqua Institution in western New York where it’s set.

 Breaking news: